 A: Yes.
 The system only trades futures.
 We do not trade equities or spot markets.
-We trade futures as the average duration of our holding period makes it more costeffective to trade the future rather than the spot, where there are daily rolling fees.
+We trade futures as the average duration of our holding period makes it effective to trade the future rather than th where there are daily rolling fees.

-Q: What do you mean by "going long" and "going short"?
+Q: What do you mean by "going long" a "going short"?

-A: "Going short" (or "shorting") means selling an instrument in the expectation that its price will fall so that it can be bought back later at a lower price.
+A: "Going short" (or "shorting") means selling instrument in the expectation that its pric. fall so that it can be bought back later at a lower price.
 "Going long" (but please - not "longing"!) is what most investors do: it means buying an investment in the expectation that it can be sold later at a higher price.